 The worship manual of the Old Testament Church and the New Testament Church, the book of Psalms gives the answer to my question.
 Psalm 122:1, “I was glad when they said to me, “Let us go to the house of the LORD!”’
 God places in each believer a desire to gather with God’s people to declare His praises and to hear Him speak both in the reading of Scripture and in the Proclamation of Scripture.
 As a result, believers are edified or if you choose to use this word, fed.

-God has commanded worship.
-A believer understands that corporate worship is a duty that grows into a desire!
-Has God filled your heart with a desire to worship Him with other believers because of who God is and what He has done?
-Is worshiping Him your highest priority?
+Yes, God commanded corporate worship.
+But, a believer grows as he understands that corporate worship is more than a duty; it is our desire!
+So then, has God filled your heart with a desire to worship Him with other believers?